-As of December 31, 2019, we have federal and state income tax net operating loss (NOL) carryforwards of \$7,078, which will expire in 2034.
-We believe that the benefit from the state NOL carryforwards will be realized.
-Therefore, a valuation allowance is not required to be established.
-However, the Company also acquired an insignificant amount of NOL carryforwards with the acquisition of Chemogas.
-These NOLs are not expected to be realized and therefore a valuation allowance on these items was established as of December 31, 2019.
-There was no valuation allowance for deferred tax assets as of December 31, 2018.
+As of December 31, 2020, we have federal and state income tax net operating loss (NOL) carryforwards of \$2,367 and \$1,026, respectively.
+The federal NOL will not expire.
+The state NOL will expire between 2025 to 2034.
+We believe that the benefit from the state NOL carryforwards will be realized, therefore a valuation allowance is not required to be established on these assets.
+However, we also acquired an insignificant amount of NOL carryforwards with the acquisition of Chemogas.
+These NOLs are not expected to be realized and therefore a valuation allowance on these items was established.